 Explore Your Options

 As you can see, there’s a lot that goes into determining the appropriate waiver for which to apply and ensuring that you follow the process to the letter of the law.
-In general, you stand a better chance when you have an immigration lawyer specializing in waivers working on your behalf.
+In general, you stand a better chance when you have an immigration lawyer in Naples specializing in inadmissibility waivers and immigration applications working on your behalf.

-Whether your concern is related to an illegal entry or a past crime, we invite you to schedule a consultation and see if you qualify for a waiver.
+Whether your concern is related to an illegal entry or a past crime, we invite you to schedule a consultation and see if you qualify for an inadmissibility waiver in Naples.